 That is not to say that any tenuous link at all is enough to warrant a committee member standing down.
 The committee need only guard against a reasonable perception of bias, so the committee is entitled to take a pragmatic approach.
-The Committee Member should inform his Chairperson at the earliest opportunity of a conflict of interest.
+The Committee Member should inform their Chairperson at the earliest opportunity of a conflict of interest.

 A sensible approach is for the Chairperson of the Hearing or meeting to remind the members of the committee involved of the obligation to declare any actual or perceived conflicts of interest.
-In the case of a Hearing, the chairperson of the Hearings Committee should disclose any perceived conflicts of interest disclosed to him and should ask the Competitions Control Committee and Defending Party to confirm that they have no objection to any of the presiding members of the Hearings Committee.
+In the case of a Hearing, the chairperson of the Hearings Committee should inform the parties at the outset of any perceived conflicts of interest disclosed to him, and ask the parties to confirm that they have no objection to any of the presiding members of the Hearings Committee.
 If objection is voiced and it is reasonable, the member concerned should stand down.
 If the objection is not considered reasonable, the member need not stand down but in general the benefit of any doubt should be given to the party objecting.
 Minutes should record that the members were asked to disclose actual or perceived conflicts of interest and that the parties were given an opportunity to object to the membership.

 Sometimes, during a Hearing, some hostility may develop between one or other party and one or more members of a Hearings Committee.
-This alone is not evidence of bias.
+This alone is not evidence of bias, unless it clearly arises from some outside factor that goes beyond the hearing.
 Bias will generally only invalidate a decision if the bias arises from some factor or source external to the proceedings themselves.

 Proposed Penalty: We have seen earlier that the Proposed Penalty is blacked out on the documentation sent to the Hearings Committee.
 The Proposed Penalty should not arise for discussion at all.
 Sometimes the Defending Party might only have sought a hearing because he thought that the Proposed Penalty was too harsh and is seeking a lower penalty.
 In that case, he may argue that the Infraction was not grave enough to merit what was proposed.
 The Competitions Control Committee should not get drawn into a debate on whether the Proposed Penalty was fair or not, because it has no status once a hearing is sought.
 The Competitions Control Committee attends the Hearing in order to show (a) that an Infraction occurred and (b) how grave the Infraction was.
-It is for the Hearings Committee to decide what the penalty should be in a case of a proven Infraction and if the Proposed Penalty is brought up by the Defending Party, the Competitions Control Committee should restrict itself to stating that the Proposed Penalty is irrelevant and that the Hearings Committee is empowered to impose such penalty as it sees fit (within Rule) on the basis of the minimum applicable penalty and the gravity of the case.
+It is for the Hearings Committee to decide what the penalty should be in a case of a proven Infraction and if the Proposed Penalty is brought up by the Defending Party, the Competitions Control Committee is empowered to impose such penalty as it sees fit (within Rule) on the basis of the minimum applicable penalty and the gravity of the case.
 Always remember, the Hearing is not an "appeal" against the Proposed Penalty.